 - Does not cause physical damage

-- Does not increase the risk of colon cancer, inflammatory bowel disease, diverticulitis, or other gut disorders
+- Does not increase the risk of colon cancer, inflammatory bowel disease (IBD), diverticulitis, or other gut disorders

-On the other hand, neither does IBS protect you from acquiring these conditions.
+On the other hand, IBS does not protect you from acquiring another disorder or condition.
 It also can coexist with another disorder.

 Two situations provide alerts that another disease might be present: